 The Kumano Kodo area mainly consists of three shrines, Kumano Hongu, Kumano Hayatama and Kumano Nachi, collectively known as Kumano Sanzan.
-Five Kumano pilgrimage routes still exist and I took the Nakahechi pilgrimage route.
+Five Kumano pilgrimage routes still exist and I took the Nakahechi pilgrimage route, the main route from Kyoto to Kumano, along which emperors and nobility made their way through steep treacherous mountains.
 The Nakahechi pilgrimage route starts from the western coast of the Kii Peninsula and extends to the east of the Kumano-Nada Sea and has been used since the 10th century.

 Our goal was to visit Takahara Kumano Shrine from Takijiri Oji.
 The beginning of the route was steep and gradually changed into a very gentle slope.
 I could enter the big hole of a huge stone known as Tainai Kuguri, through the mother’s womb as an experience at religious area.
 The exit of Tainai Kuguri was so narrow and I needed to push up strongly.
 The mountain path was well maintained and many tourists went through so the route was easy to find.
 However, it was helpful for us to gather appropriate information for hiking beforehand.
 The mountain path gets dark early so a well planned schedule is needed.

-The route from Takijiri Oji to Takahara Kumano Shrine was not hard and it took about 2 hours with my kid.
+Takahara Kumano Shrine is one of the oldest shrines in the Kumano Kodo area.
+The site of the shrine is small, but we were relieved so much when we finally arrived.
+It was summer season, but we only met one couple on the way to Takahara Kumano Shrine and we were getting lonely.The route from Takijiri Oji to Takahara Kumano Shrine was not hard and it took about 2 hours with my kid.
 You can stay one night at Takahara area or keep walking through to the next Oji, Chikatsuyu Oji and Gyubadoji.
 From the Takahara area to Gyubadoji, it takes more than 3 hours and there is just one restroom and it’s difficult to find vending machines supplying bottles of water.
 The Takahara area is about 300m above sea level and you need to climb to 700m above sea level on the mountain path.
 Good preparation is needed.

 If you keep walking from Takahara Kumano Shrine to Kumano Hongu Shrine, you can see Tsugizakura Oji and Nonaka’s spring on the way.
 Nonaka’s spring was full of water and I imagined if people found the water here after walking a long way, they might be quite relieved.
 The road is so narrow and it is difficult to drive or make a U-turn here.
 Near Tsugizakura Oji, there are traditional lodgings along the way and you can enjoy an isolated village neighborhood.